 The English businessman saved the south London outfit from extinction in June 2010 when his CPFC 2010 consortium struck a deal.
 Parish oversaw a rescue act as Crystal Palace entered administration to endure a 10-point deduction.
 The Eagles also lost their best players and manager, Neil Warnock.

 Yet Parish’s tenure as the Eagles’ owner and chairman has seen Crystal Palace solidify a place in the Premier League.
 The Selhurst Park club have also welcomed further investment from many sources since.
-Josh Harris, David Blitzer and Textor also now each boast significant shares in Crystal Palace.
+Josh Harris, David Blitzer and Johnson also now each boast significant shares in Crystal Palace.

 When did Parish, Textor and co become the owners of Crystal Palace?